transcrobes/wikiextract/README.md

 # WikiExtract

+# Introduction
+extractor.py is a Python script that extracts and cleans text from a [Wikipedia database dump](http://download.wikimedia.org/).

+The tool is written in Python and requires Python 3.8+ but no additional library for runtime.
+Additional libraries are required for development (see below).

-## Foreword
+## Original WikiExtractor
 This project started as a fork of https://github.com/attardi/wikiextractor/commit/87549a91a63b77c442e6592949fc965a28755d99

 The original project had a large number of bugs, including Python3 syntax errors, no testing and highly variable code standards.
 Very simple commands from the `readme` failed after installing from PyPI.
-PyPI claimed that it required Python 3.6 or later but there were many Python2-only functions (`print` statements, `unichr`, `cgi.unescape`, etc.).
+PyPI claimed that it required Python 3.6 or later but there were many Python2-only functions (`print` statements (not function), `unichr`, `cgi.unescape`, etc.).
 Functionality documented in the `readme` had been removed (from the code, not the `readme`).

-The intention of this project is to take the codebase at commit `87549a91a63b77c442e6592949fc965a28755d99` and clean up the code and documentation so it can be used by others without each person spending several hours debugging before being able to use it.
+The intention of this project is to take the codebase at commit `87549a91a63b77c442e6592949fc965a28755d99` and clean up the code and documentation so it can be used by others without each person spending several hours debugging and fixing before being able to use it, even for something basic.

+Non throw-away code, particularly open source, should be tested and a minimum of care taken to avoid surprises for users.

+## Cleanup Status
-The code and documentation cleanup has not yet been completed and is ongoing.
+The code and documentation cleanup has not yet been completed and is ongoing, notably around splitting up the code to be more modular and adding tests.

-# Introduction
-WikiExtractor.py is a Python script that extracts and cleans text from a [Wikipedia database dump](http://download.wikimedia.org/).

-The tool is written in Python and requires Python 3 but no additional library.
+Any bugs, usability issues, including code style issues, will be dealt with promptly.

 # Details

-WikiExtractor performs template expansion by preprocessing the whole dump and extracting template definitions.
+`wikiextract` performs template expansion by preprocessing the whole dump and extracting template definitions.

 In order to speed up processing: